dodgemcintosh/FFML/README.md

-# FFML — Fantasy Football Machine Learning
+# F.F.M.L. — Fantasy Football Machine Learning

 This was probably long overdue _buuuuuuutttttt_ I'm finally going to attempt to marry the two things that I currently spend most of my professional time and leisure time on: